TotalTaxAmount/TotalTaxAmount/README.md

 ## Hello!
-I am TotalTaxAmount, currently I am in High school learning about import things.
-Outside of school I love to climb and also work with computers.
-I am fluent in Java, Kotlin, and Python.
+I am TotalTaxAmount, currently I am in High School,  I love to climb and also work with computers.
+I am fluent in Java, Kotlin, Python, and Nix.
 I also know a decent bit of Javascript and web devlopment.
-Currently I am learning Rust and C++.
+Currently I am learning Rust and C. Right now I am very interested in low level programming.

 Languges:
 <p>